AlexNa-Holdings/web3pro/README.md

 ```

-Select in the terminal propertioes
+Select the font for your terminal

 # GoCui package